IDT-ITI/B-FPGM/README.md

 3. `main_sfp.py`
 4. `main_finetune.py`

-, while the evaluation is performed using the script `main_evaluation.py`.
+, while the evaluation on the WIDER FACE validation set can be performed by using the script `main_evaluation.py`.

 ## Android Deployment